boxbilling/docs/en/reference/introduction.rst

 * Ability to sell any kind of e-products, not just hosting, domains, servers, licensing or downloadable products.
 * Ability to give product name, description, image.
 * Setup one time payments.
-* Setup recurring payments to be billed: Monthly, quarterly, semiannually, annually, biannually and triennielly.
+* Setup recurring payments to be billed: Monthly, quarterly, semiannually, annually, biannually and triennially.
 * Ability to setup products that do not require payments (free) such as free hosting free downloads.
 * Domains can be chosen to be registered for free with any type or product.
 You can setup domain pricing for transfers, registrations, renewals.
 * You can choose how product is activated: as soon order is places, after the successful payment, or manually by the administrator.